gvwilson/sensibleadventures/cloudherd/new.md

 Noxy's mouth fell open.
 Sensy had never talked back to her before!

 The same thought must have occurred to Sensy.
-She blushed and glanced down at the bucket by Noxy's feet.
-"Wow, you've got a lot done," she said vaguely.
+She looked down at the bucket by Noxy's feet.
+"Wow, you've got a lot done."

 "Not enough.
 Here."
-She push the bucket closer to Sensy with her foot.
+She nudged the bucket with her foot.
 "If you want to gossip, you might as well help."

 Sensy brushed her hair back over her ear.
 "I wasn't gossiping!
-Anyway, I just wanted to tell you that we're going to teach him how to play Snakes and Whistles."
+I just came up to tell you that we're going to teach him how to play Snakes and Whistles."

 "Snakes and Whistles?
 He must know how to play that!"

 "Nuh uh.
 We were talking about it while we were juggling, and he said he'd never even heard of it.
-I guess they play different games down on the plains."
+I guess they play different games down below."

 "I guess," Noxy echoed dubiously.
-She looked down at her thimbleberries, pursed her lips, then stood up abruptly.
+She pursed her lips, then stood up abruptly.
 "Well?
 What are we waiting for?
-Let's go show him how to play!"
+Let's go show him."

-By unspoken agreement, Noxy and Sensy didn't go straight through the main square---there was no point drawing Indy's attention to the fact that her daughter had set her chores aside.
-Instead, they picked their way through the stakes and strings in Gram Consuela's pepper garden, held their breaths as they snuck past the tanning shed, and slipped out the fortress gate as quietly as shadows.
+By unspoken agreement, Noxy and Sensy didn't go through the main square---there was no point drawing anyone's attention to the fact that Noxy had set her chores aside.
+Instead, they picked their way through the stakes and strings in the village pepper garden, held their breaths as they snuck past the tanning shed, and slipped out of the fortress gate as quietly as shadows.

-By the time they reached the clearing where the other children had gathered, Rash was explaining the last of the rules to Thokmay.
+They reached the clearing where the other children had gathered just as Rash finished explaining the rules to Thokmay.
 "But if you can run all the way back without getting whistled again, then you're safe," he said.
 "I think that's everything."

 "What's out of bounds?" someone asked.

-"The heather bush, the ponderosa, the lizard rock, and the pile of pinecones," Rash said, pointing at each landmark in turn.
+"The heather bush, the ponderosa, the lizard rock, and that pile of earcones," Rash said, pointing at each landmark in turn.

 "Did you tell him about not making two snakes at once?"
 Noxy asked.

 Everyone groaned.
 "Oh, we're not going to play like that, are we?"
 Sensy pouted.
 "It takes forever!
 Anyway, who's going to be leads?"

-"I'll do one team," Noxy cut in.
-"And Rash can do the other.
-Everyone pick a side, quick!"
+"You do one team with Thokmay," Noxy said immediately.
+"Rash can be with me.
+Everyone else, pick a side!"

 The first game only lasted a few minutes.
-Thokmay ran straight for the middle of the field, but was whistled out almost at once.
-Noxy whistled around Rash a moment later while he was trying to explain what had happened.
-After that, his team couldn't get more than two or three children into a snake before being whistled by someone from Noxy's team.
+Thokmay ran straight for the middle of the field and was whistled almost at once.
+Noxy whistled Sensy a moment later while she was trying to explain what had happened.
+After that, her team couldn't get more than two or three children into a snake before being whistled by someone from Noxy's team.

-Then Noxy and her team were the snakes, and things suddenly stopped going so well.
-Thokmay changed direction as sharply and as often as a rabbit trying to escape from a hawk.
-He whistled Noxy almost right away, then managed to put three other children out in as many breaths.
+Then Noxy and her team were the snakes, and the tables were turned.
+Thokmay swooped down on people like a hawk on a rabbit.
+He whistled three children in as many breaths, then doubled back and whistled Noxy before she finished saying, "Hey!"

-They played until only Rash was left.
-He feinted to the right, then tried to run to the left, but Thokmay stayed right in front of her.
+They played until only Rash and Thokmay were left.
+Rash feinted left, then tried to run right, but Thokmay matched him step for step.
 The other children cheered him on, shouting, "Back up!
 Come on, Rash!
-Make a hoop on him!" but he just couldn't find an opening.
+Make a hoop!" but he just couldn't find an opening.

-Rash feinted left, hesitated just an instant as if to go right, then carried on to the left.
+Rash feinted left again, hesitated for half a heartbeat as if to go right, then carried on to the left.
 Thokmay stumbled and went down on one knee.
-Rash raced past him, then slowed, stopped, turned around, walked back to him, and stuck out his hand to help him up.
-Everybody was cheering.
+Rash raced past him, then stopped, walked back, and stuck out his hand to help him up.
+Everybody cheered---everybody except Noxy.

-"Looks like a tie," he said, grinning.
+"Looks like a tie," Rash said, grinning.

 "A tie?"
 Noxy exclaimed.
 "There's no such thing as a tie!"

-"There is now," he replied.
+"There is now," Rash replied.
 "You're not the only one who gets to make up rules, you know."

 "No, no, she's right," Thokmay panted.
 "I'm beaten, fair and square."
-He picked up a fallen pine branch.
-Rash took a step back in surprise as Thokmay saluted, turned the stick end-over-end, and handed it to him.
+He picked up a nearby stick, saluted, and handed it to Rash.

 "I'm surrendering," he explained.
-"Now you break my sword over your knee and hand me back the hilt to accept it."
+"Now you break my sword over your knee and hand me back the hilt."

 Rash snapped the branch in half, then hesitated.
 "Which end is the hilt?"